 The second is that breakfast has become the most stagnant meal of the day (“yea I had a pop tart. again.”)

-I am happy to report- A plant based smoothie is even more user friendly than a pop tart!
+I am happy to report- A vegan tropical smoothie is even more user friendly than a pop tart!

 - That creamy thick texture can come from tofu OR it can come from a little more banana!